 One of the most common questions I receive from travellers is about alcohol.
-“Can you buy alcohol in Morocco or it is forbidden by religion?
+“Can you buy alcohol in Morocco or religion forbids drinking?
 Are there bars/clubs?
 Can women drink in the bars”?
-Of course, alcohol consumption in Morocco is a sensitive subject, but yeah, a very interesting one to discuss!
+Of course, alcohol consumption in Morocco is a sensitive subject, but yeah, an exciting one to discuss!

 Although Muslims are forbidden to drink alcohol, Morocco is liberal and not dry.
 By the recent number, Moroccans consume approximately 120 million litres of alcoholic beverages, 68.3 per cent of which is beer.

 In Morocco, alcohol is available in many places like bars, restaurants, hotels and touristic resorts.
-Obviously, drinking in public is strictly forbidden, so do not even think to open a beer in a park or to drink it in the balcony facing the main street.
+Drinking in public is strictly forbidden, so do not even think to open a beer in a park or to drink it in the balcony facing the main street.

 Where to buy alcohol?